 Tim Burton said that he was drawn to the story because of the similarities between Edward D. Wood, Jr.'s relationship with Bela Lugosi, and his own friendship with Vincent Price late in the actor's life.

-During the bar scene with Wood, Orson Welles (Vincent D'Onofrio) complains that Universal Pictures wanted him to make a film with Charlton Heston cast as a Mexican, a reference to Touch of Evil (1958).
-In reality, Welles was first approached by Universal only to act in that film.
+During the bar scene with Wood, Orson Welles complains that Universal Pictures wanted him to make a film with Charlton Heston cast as a Mexican, a reference to Touch of Evil (1958).
+In reality, Welles was first approached by Universal to act in the film.
 Heston was the one who insisted that Welles be allowed to direct it, too.
-Furthermore, the film was based on a novel, Badge of Evil, where Heston's character was an American, and since Welles also wrote the screenplay, it doesn't appear that casting Heston as a Mexican was anybody else's idea, but Welles himself.
+The film was based on a novel, Badge of Evil, in which Heston's character was an American.
+Since Welles also wrote the screenplay, casting Heston as a Mexican was Welles' idea.

-Dolores Fuller has disputed her depiction in the movie, recalling how she helped raise money for Glen or Glenda (1953), and helped pick out Ed's wardrobe for the movie, which included some of her own clothes.
-Fuller also states that her leaving Wood was not for the reasons given in the film, but because of his alcoholism, which was not depicted.
+Dolores Fuller has disputed her depiction in the movie.
+She claims that she helped raise money for Glen or Glenda (1953), and helped pick out Ed's wardrobe for the movie, which included some of her own clothes.
+Fuller also said she left Wood because of his alcoholism, which was not depicted.

 Originally developed at Columbia Pictures, studio boss Mark Canton and Tim Burton fell out, when the former objected to the film being made in black and white.
 Burton walked off with the project, shopping it around various other studios, until Disney decided to make it through its Touchstone banner.